Signed in as:

-Phyllis Oliver is an award-winning artist with over thirty years of experience in teaching and painting.
-She and her husband retired to Bakersfield to be near their grandchildren in 2006.
-Born in Massachusetts, and a graduate of the University of New Hampshire, she has also lived in Hawaii, California, Washington State and Greece.
+Born in Massachusetts, Phyllis Oliver is an award-winning artist with over thirty years of experience in teaching and painting.
+During her travels, she has also lived in Hawaii, California, Washington State and Greece.

 She is in collections in Canada, Kuwait, Greece, Australia, and several more European countries as well as in the US.

 She considers “visual art” to be a cross cultural language, as line, color, and form appeal directly to the senses and provide a way to experience a moment in time.